pantarei/bootstrap-bundle/README.md

 ### Without Assetic

-Create symlink for the asset files from the `vendor/twitter/bootstrap` directory into your web directory:
+Create symlink for the asset files from the `vendor/twitter/bootstrap` directory into your web directory (Your "Symfony" folder):

     mkdir -p web/bundles/twitter
     cd web/bundles/twitter